go-skynet/localai-website/content/news/_index.en.md

 +++

+## 🔥🔥🔥🔥 xxx: __v1.24.0__ 🔥🔥🔥🔥

+Happy to announce this release, which brings four new additional backends to LocalAI:

+- 🆕 Bark
+- 🆕 AutoGPTQ
+- 🆕 Exllama
+- 🆕 Diffusers

 ## 🔥🔥 29-07-2023: __v1.23.0__ 🚀

 This release focuses mostly on bugfixing and updates, with just a couple of new features: